 Short notes and support plans are shared termly with parents.
 This ensures that the SENDCO, parents and class teacher are able to review previous plans and discuss, share and agree on new outcomes.
 This is then fed into provision, implemented by the class teacher and carried out within the classroom- allocating any additional adults to deliver appropriate interventions allocated on the plans.
 Interventions, additional support and provision/reasonable adjustments are evaluated by the SENDCO through the review cycles.

 We are fully committed to encouraging parents to be involved with all aspects of school life.
 We welcome parents into school at the beginning and end of the school day.
 We offer opportunities for parents to stay and learn alongside their children.
 We invite parents to attend assemblies, school performances, family fun days, sports events and a number of training sessions throughout the year.
-They are also encouraged to help within school carrying out a range of activities e.g. supporting reading, helping with faires.
+They are also encouraged to help within school carrying out a range of activities e.g. supporting reading, helping with fairs.
 For children with additional needs, parents/carers will meet approximately three times a year to review their child’s SEN needs through an SEN Review and to plan support going forwards.
-SEN parent voice questionnaires are also given to parents to complete to ensure that parents have the opportunity to feedback on the APDR cycle.
+SEN parent voice questionnaires are also given to parents to complete to ensure that parents have the opportunity to feedback on the APDR cycle so school can take views on board to continue to improve and strengthen our practice to positively impact on outcomes for pupils.

 Class teachers plan for learners with SEN and a focus is given to the targets on their SEN Support Plans or EHC Plans.
 Sometimes class teachers will lead learning and at other times a teaching assistant will.
 Likewise, this may be done as part of the whole class, through a small group intervention dependent upon the needs of the child or on a 1:1 basis.
 As with all children, learning is then evaluated using assessment for learning and next steps are identified to plan towards in subsequent sessions, ensuring that the immediate needs of the child are met through personalisation of the curriculum they access.